 2:30 - Break & Exhibitor Meet & Greet

-3:00 - Newest teachings of Social Detective and Superflex for K-2.
+3:00 - Newest teachings of Social Detective and Superflex for K-2 and linking it to educational standards.
 Extend concepts learned from Superflex but explored through a new lens with middle and high school students.